markatwork1/Firstdrafts/Synthetix Weekly Update 15-10-21.md

 - Early next week, shorting will be enabled on L2 with the Sargas release.
   - During this release there will be no downtime on L1, but there will be up to 3 hours of downtime on L2 and deposits to L2 will be frozen during that time.
 [See the official announcement here for details](https://blog.synthetix.io/the-sargas-release/)

-## Governance

-- [SIP-135](https://sips.synthetix.io/sips/sip-135/) - L2 Shorting: This SIP brings shorting capabilities (that have been available on L1) to L2.

->To maintain consistency between L1 and L2, this release will also include implementation of two SIP’s on L2 that have already been released previously on L1 ([SIP-174](https://sips.synthetix.io/sips/sip-174/) and [SIP-145](https://sips.synthetix.io/sips/sip-145/) in the [Mirfak release](https://blog.synthetix.io/the-mirfak-release/)).

 #### Thales Information